silicondaydream/anniversary-box/README.md

 - Elegoo controller board (cheaper Arduino dupe)

 ## Usage
-This project is intended for an adult sized mask
+This project is intended for my wife lol

 ## Collaboration and Contributions
 Feel free to augment or improve upon this design.